God Himself, the Unique X

 6) There is one type of people who, despite having read many of God’s words and heard much preaching, feel deep down that the only principle behind their behavior toward God is that they should always be obsequious and fawning, or that they should praise God and commend Him in a way that is unrealistic.
 They believe that God is a God who requires them to behave in such a way.
 Moreover, they believe that if they do not do so, then at any time they may provoke His anger or stumble into sin against Him, and that as a result of this sinning, God will punish them.
 Such is the God they keep in their hearts.

 7) And then there are the majority of people, who find spiritual sustenance in God.
 This is because they live in this world, they are without peace or happiness, and nowhere do they find comfort.
 Once they find God, after they have seen and heard His words, they begin to harbor secret joy and elation in their hearts.
 This is because they believe that they have finally found a place that will make their spirits happy, and that they have finally found a God who will give them spiritual sustenance.
 After they have accepted God and begun to follow Him, they become happy, and their lives are fulfilled.
-They no longer act like the unbelievers, who sleepwalk through life like animals, and they feel they have something to look forward to in life.
+They no longer act like the nonbelievers, who sleepwalk through life like animals, and they feel they have something to look forward to in life.
 Thus, they think that this God can hugely satisfy their spiritual needs and bring them great happiness in both mind and spirit.
 Without realizing it, they become unable to leave this God who gives them such spiritual sustenance, and who brings happiness to their spirits and to all the members of their families.
 They believe that a belief in God need bring nothing more than spiritual sustenance.

 Do any among you possess these various aforementioned attitudes toward God?
 (Yes.)
 If, in their belief in God, a person’s heart harbors any of those attitudes, are they able to truly come before God?
 If someone has any of these attitudes in their heart, do they believe in God?
 Does such a person believe in the unique God Himself?
 (No.) Since you do not believe in the unique God Himself, who do you believe in?
 If what you believe in is not the unique God Himself, then it is possible that you believe in an idol, or a great man, or a Bodhisattva, or that you worship the Buddha that is in your heart.
 Moreover, it is possible that you believe in an ordinary person.
 In short, because of people’s various forms of belief and attitudes toward God, they place the God of their own cognitions in their hearts, impose their imagination upon God, place their attitudes and imaginings about God side-by-side with the unique God Himself, and, afterward, hold them up to be consecrated.
 What does it mean when people have such improper attitudes toward God?
 It means that they have rejected the true God Himself and are worshiping a false god; it indicates that while believing in God, they are rejecting and opposing Him, and that they are in denial of the existence of the true God.
 If people keep holding onto such forms of belief, what consequences will they face?
 With such forms of belief, will they be able to draw ever closer to fulfilling God’s requirements?
 (No, they will not.)
 On the contrary, because of their notions and imaginings, they will stray ever farther from God’s way, for the direction they seek is the opposite of the direction God requires them to take.
 Have you ever heard the story of “going south by driving the chariot north”?
 This may well be just such a case of going south by driving the chariot north.
 If people believe in God in such a ludicrous fashion, then the harder you try, the farther you will get from God.
 As such, I admonish you thusly: Before you get going, you must first discern whether you are actually going in the right direction.
-Be focused in your efforts, and be sure to ask yourselves, “Is the God I believe in the Ruler of all things?
+Be focused in your efforts, and be sure to ask yourselves, “Is the God I believe in the Sovereign of all things?
 Is the God I believe in merely someone that gives me spiritual sustenance?
 Is He simply my idol?
 What does this God I believe in ask of me?
 Does God approve of everything I do?
 Are all my actions and pursuits in line with seeking to know God?
 Do they accord with His requirements of me?
 Is the path I walk recognized and approved of by God?
 Is He satisfied with my faith?”
 You should often and repeatedly ask yourself these questions.
 If you wish to seek knowledge of God, then you must have a clear consciousness and clear objectives before you can succeed in satisfying Him.

 Is it possible that, as a result of His tolerance, God might grudgingly accept these improper attitudes of which I have just spoken?
 Could God commend these people’s attitudes?
 (No.) What are God’s requirements of humans and of those who follow Him?
 What sort of attitude does He require people to have?
 Do you have a clear idea of these?
 At this point, I have said so much; I have spoken a great deal on the topic of God Himself, as well as about His deeds and what He has and is.
 Do you now know what God wishes to gain from people?
 Do you know what He wants from you?
 Speak up.
 If your knowledge from experiences and practice is still lacking or still very superficial, then you can say something about your knowledge of these words.
 Do you have a summary knowledge?
 What does God ask of man?
 (During these several communions, God has made a point of requiring that we know Him, know His deeds, know that He is the source of life for all things, and be acquainted with His status and identity.)
 And, when God asks that people know Him, what is the ultimate outcome?
 (They understand that God is the Creator, and that humans are created beings.)
 When people attain such knowledge, what changes are there in their attitude toward God, in their performance of duty, or in their life dispositions?
 Have you ever thought about this?
 Could it be said that, upon knowing God and understanding Him, they become good people?
 (Belief in God does not involve seeking to be a good person.
-Rather, it is the pursuit of becoming a creature of God who is up to par, and of being an honest person.)
+Rather, it is the pursuit of becoming a created being who is up to par, and of being an honest person.)
 Is there anything else?
 (After truly and correctly knowing God, we are able to treat Him as God; we know that God is always God, that we are created beings, that we should worship God, and that we should stay in our proper places.)
 Very good!
 Let us hear from some others.
-(We know God, and are ultimately able to be people who truly submit to God, revere God, and shun evil.)
+(We know God, and are ultimately able to be people who truly submit to God, fear God, and shun evil.)
 That is correct!

 c.
 The Attitude That God Requires Mankind to Have Toward Him

 Actually, God is not very demanding of mankind—or, at least, He is not as demanding as people imagine.
-If God had not uttered any words, and if He had not expressed His disposition or any deeds, then knowing God would be extremely difficult for you, for people would have to infer His intention and will; this would be very hard to do.
+If God had not uttered any words, and if He had not expressed His disposition or any deeds, then knowing God would be extremely difficult for you, for people would have to infer His desires and intentions; this would be very hard to do.
 However, in the final stage of His work, God has spoken many words, done a great amount of work, and made many requirements of man.
 In His words, and His great amount of work, He has informed people of what He likes, what He loathes, and of what kind of people they should be.
 After understanding these things, people should have an accurate definition in their hearts of God’s requirements, for they do not believe in God in vagueness and no longer believe in a vague God, nor do they have faith in God amidst vagueness or nothingness.
 Rather, they are able to hear His utterances, understand the standards of His requirements, and attain them, and God uses the language of mankind to tell them all that they should know and understand.
 Today, if people still do not know what God is and what He requires of them; if they do not know why one should believe in God, nor how to believe in Him or treat Him—then there is a problem with this.
 Just now, each of you spoke of one particular area; you are aware of some things, whether these things are specific or general.
 However, I wish to tell you the correct, complete, and specific requirements God has of mankind.
 They are just a few words, and very simple; you may already know them.
 God’s correct requirements of mankind and those who follow God are as follows.
-He requires five things of those who follow Him: true belief, loyal following, absolute submission, genuine knowledge, and heartfelt reverence.
+He requires five things of those who follow Him: true belief, loyal following, absolute submission, genuine knowledge, and heartfelt fear.

 Now consider those five requirements: Are any among you capable of attaining the first three?
 By this, I am referring to true belief, loyal following, and absolute submission.
 Are any among you capable of these things?
 I know that if I said all five, there would unquestionably be none among you who are, but I have reduced the number to three.
 Have a think about whether you have achieved these things or not.
 Is “true belief” easy to attain?
 (No, it is not.)
 It is not easy, for people often question God.
 And how about “loyal following”?
 What does this “loyal” refer to?
 (Not being half-hearted, but instead being wholehearted.)
 Not being half-hearted, but wholehearted.
 You have hit the nail on the head!
 So, are you capable of achieving this requirement?
 You have got to try harder, right?
 At the moment, you have yet to succeed in this requirement.
 What about “absolute submission”—have you achieved that?
 (No.) You have not achieved that, either.
-You are frequently disobedient and rebellious; you often do not listen, do not wish to obey, or do not want to hear.
-These are the three most fundamental requirements people meet after attaining entry into life, but you have yet to achieve them.
+You are frequently lacking in submission and rebellious; you often do not listen, do not wish to submit, or do not want to hear.
+These are the three most fundamental requirements people meet after attaining life entry, but you have yet to achieve them.
 Thus, at the moment, do you have great potential?
 Today, having heard Me say these words, do you feel anxious?
 (Yes.)
 It is right that you should feel anxious.
 Do not try to avoid being anxious.
 I feel anxious on your behalves.
 I will not go into the other two requirements; without doubt, no one here is capable of achieving them.
 You are anxious.
 So, have you determined your objectives?
 With what objectives, and in what direction, should you pursue and devote your efforts?
 Do you have an objective?
 Let Me speak plainly: Once you have achieved these five requirements, you will have satisfied God.
-Each of them is an indicator, as well as a final objective, of the maturation of a person’s entry into life.
+Each of them is an indicator, as well as a final objective, of the maturation of a person’s life entry.
 Even if I only picked a single one of these requirements to speak of in detail, and require you to meet it, it would not be easy to achieve; you must endure a certain degree of hardship and put in a certain amount of effort.
 What sort of mentality should you have?
 It should be the same as that of a cancer patient waiting to go onto the operating table.
 Why do I say this?
 If you wish to believe in God, and if you wish to gain God and gain His satisfaction, then unless you endure a certain degree of pain and put in a certain amount of effort, you will not be able to achieve these things.
 You have heard much preaching, but simply having heard it does not mean that this sermon is yours; you must absorb it and transform it into something that belongs to you.
 You must assimilate it into your life and bring it into your existence, allowing these words and preaching to guide the way you live and bring existential value and meaning to your life.
 When that happens, your hearing these words will have been worth it.
 If the words I speak do not bring about any upturn in your lives or add any value to your existences, then there is no point in your listening to them.
 You understand this, right?
 Having understood it, what happens next is up to you.
 You must get to work!
 You must be earnest in all things!
 Do not be at sixes and sevens; time is flying by!
 Most among you have already believed in God for more than a decade.
 Look back on these past ten years: How much have you gained?
 And how many decades do you have left to live in this lifetime?
 You do not have long.
 Forget about whether God’s work awaits you, whether He has left you a chance, or whether He will do the same work again—speak not of these things.
 Can you reverse the course of the past ten years of your life?
 With every day that passes, and with every step you take, you have one fewer day.
 Time waits for no one!
 You will only gain from your faith in God if you approach it as the greatest thing in your life, more important than even food, clothes, or anything else.
-If you only believe when you have the time, and are incapable of devoting your entire attention to your faith, and if you are always mired in confusion, then you will gain nothing.
+If you only believe when you have the time, and are incapable of devoting your entire attention to your faith, and if you are always muddled in your faith, then you will gain nothing.
 You understand this, right?
 We will stop here for today.
 See you next time!

 February 15, 2014